zarruler/interviews/CloudBeds/readme.md

     so i decided to use just INDEX/KEY instead of UNIQUE - it is more kind of "safe".
     about the performance priority said nothing in the task
+3) html design - not my area of expertise so i've asked a friend to create html mockup only
+(javascript, templating and related changes are mine)
 #### How to use
 * click some buttons on the web frontend http://seugenev.dhostingsites.com/
 * use some handy tools like Restlet client to use as API manually